 Of course, any trip to Moscow would not be complete without seeing St Basil’s Cathedral.
 Its’ brightly colored domes are so iconic that the cathedral is instantly recognizable.
-Inside there are lots of small chapels and corridors which are crammed almost floor to ceiling with religious icons.
+Inside there are lots of small chapels and corridors crammed almost floor to ceiling with religious icons.

 It’s also worth spending half a day exploring the underground.
 Most stations are magnificent and are often adorned with marble from floor to ceiling.
 Some even have grand chandeliers, beautiful statues, and mosaics.

-Sadly due to the black market people were forever buying their way to the front of the queue.
+Sadly due to the black market, people were forever buying their way to the front of the queue.
 Inside, your visit will be brief as the guards do not allow anyone to stop or point at the body.
 It’s quite a surreal experience that could only happen in Russia.

-The worlds largest bell also resides here.
-However, it has never been used as unfortunately, it cracked before its completion.
-The chapels here are impressive too with more icons to admire, and of course, the tombs of many great Tsars reside inside.
+The world’s largest bell also resides here.
+However, it has never been used as; unfortunately, it cracked before its completion.
+The chapels here are impressive too, with more icons to admire, and of course, the tombs of many great Tsars reside inside.
 The Armoury is full of gold on an epic scale.
-There’s also a collection of Faberge eggs and exquisite fabrics embroidered with precious stones so make sure you don’t miss this section of the Kremlin.
+There’s also a collection of Faberge eggs and exquisite fabrics embroidered with precious stones, so make sure you don’t miss this section of the Kremlin.